isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 No, you do not need to know HTML or CSS.
 When you edit a page on Isomer you use a rich text editor with basic editing capabilities.
 Text is formatted with [markdown](https://commonmark.org/help/tutorial/), which is a series of simple symbols and characters to indicate formatting.

 To edit the Homepage, contact us page, or navigation bar, we use a block editing system that uses modules and blocks instead of open text.
-The team is working to extending this block editing function to all pages to remove even the need to use markdown.
+The team is working to extend this editing experience to all pages, so that users won't need to use markdown.

 ##### Can I launch a non gov.sg domain?
 Yes you can.
 Please consult your ITD on this.